 Sometimes it is easy to treat politics as a type of high-stakes game: we want our side to win no matter what.

-You could play this game in a way in which you only think about yourself or your “team”, but if you do so, you may inadvertently undermine the game itself, and you can’t very well keep playing the game if it has been destroyed.
+You could play this game in a way in which you only think about yourself or your “team”, but if you do so, you may inadvertently undermine the game itself.
+And you can’t very well keep playing the game if it has been destroyed.

 I would suggest that the best games are not the games in which everyone tries to win, no matter the cost.
-The best games are the ones in which the players respect themselves, each other, and the game AND they play in such a way to preserve the game integrity, even if that means their side loses sometimes.
+The best games are the ones in which the players respect themselves, each other, and the game.
+AND they play in such a way to preserve the game integrity, even if that means their side loses sometimes.

 If you enjoyed this post, please consider sharing it on social media.

 [2] A Phyrric victory is a victory that comes at such a heavy cost, it might as well be a defeat.
-This sayings comes from Phyrrus, a Greek leader who suffered devastating victories against the Romans that, while technically a win for him, were so ruinous, he said, “If we are victorious in one more battle with the Romans, we shall be utterly ruined.”
-I would suggest there are Phyrric political victories.
+This saying comes from Phyrrus, a Greek leader who suffered devastating victories against the Romans.

 [3] If you are concerned that the objective observers in this scenario are too strongly influenced by the country they grew up in, especially if it is too different from the U.S., imagine that the objective observers are all the adult children of U.S. medical workers that worked in other countries.
-The parents grew up in the U.S. and were educated in U.S. schools but were almost completely apolitical because they were so focused on their medial practice.

-Their children (now the adult objective observers hired as consultants) grew up in a variety of countries—both European and non-European, first and third-world countries, and were home-educated with a variety of home school materials used in both public and private U.S. schools.
 They have lived in countries that were socialist, communist, and capitalist.
 For their history and government curriculum, they mainly read primary historical sources and the Constitution.
 They have had little to no exposure to television or news sources.